 • GPS tracking systems available as factory or aftermarket options

-⭐ Maserati Safety Ratings
+⭐ Maserati Safety Features

-• Advanced driver assistance systems on newer models
+• Advanced driver assistance systems on newer models including AEB and lane-keep assist

-• Multiple airbag protection across all models
+• Multiple airbag protection across all current models

-• Electronic stability control and traction management
+• Electronic stability control and traction management as standard

-• Autonomous emergency braking on Grecale and GranTurismo
+• Autonomous emergency braking on Grecale and GranTurismo models

 Maserati Insurance FAQs